AuthMe/AuthMeReloaded/docs/permission_nodes.md

 - **authme.admin.seeotheraccounts** – Permission to see the other accounts of the players that log in.
 - **authme.admin.seerecent** – Administrator command to see the last recently logged in players.
 - **authme.admin.setfirstspawn** – Administrator command to set the first AuthMe spawn.
+- **authme.admin.setfreemium** – Administrator command to disable premium mode for a player.
+- **authme.admin.setpremium** – Administrator command to enable premium mode for a player.
 - **authme.admin.setspawn** – Administrator command to set the AuthMe spawn.
 - **authme.admin.spawn** – Administrator command to teleport to the AuthMe spawn.
 - **authme.admin.switchantibot** – Administrator command to toggle the AntiBot protection status.